delivered the opinion of the court:

 (1) Internet

-The term `Internet' means the international computer network of both Federal and non-Federal interoperable packet switched data networks.
+The term ‘Internet’ means the international computer network of both Federal and non-Federal interoperable packet switched data networks.

 (2) Interactive computer service

-*922 The term `interactive computer service' means any information service, system, or access software provider that provides or enables computer access by multiple users to a computer server, including specifically a service or system that provides access to the Internet and such systems operated or services offered by libraries or educational institutions.
+The term ‘interactive computer service’ means any information service, system, or access software provider that provides or enables computer access by multiple users to a computer server, including specifically a service or system that provides access to the Internet and such systems operated or services offered by libraries or educational institutions.

 (3) Information content provider

-The term `information content provider' means any person or entity that is responsible, in whole or in part, for the creation or development of information provided through the Internet or any other interactive computer service."
+The term ‘information content provider’ means any person or entity that is responsible, in whole or in part, for the creation or development of information provided through the Internet or any other interactive computer service.”
 47 U.S.C. § 230 (2000).

-In passing section 230, "Congress decided not to treat providers of interactive computer services like other information providers such as newspapers, magazines, or television and radio stations, all of which may be liable for publishing or distributing obscene or defamatory material written or prepared by others."
+In passing section 230, “Congress decided not to treat providers of interactive computer services like other information providers such as newspapers, magazines, or television and radio stations, all of which may be liable for publishing or distributing obscene or defamatory material written or prepared by others.”
 Blumenthal v.
-Drudge, 992 F.Supp.
-44, 49 (D.D.C.1998).
+Drudge,

-The threshold issue for our consideration is whether the trial court erred in holding that Intelisoft is a "provider or user of an interactive computer service."
-Barrett's sole argument on this point is that Intelisoft cannot be a "provider or user of an interactive computer service" because it is not in the business of providing access to the Internet.
+The threshold issue for our consideration is whether the trial court erred in holding that Intelisoft is a “provider or user of an interactive computer service.”
+Barrett’s sole argument on this point is that Intelisoft cannot be a “provider or user of an interactive computer service” because it is not in the business of providing access to the Internet.
 Barrett cites two unpublished cases to support this notion, which we find refuted by the plain text of the Act.
-An "interactive computer service" is defined as "any information service, system, or access software provider that provides or enables computer access by multiple users to a computer server, including specifically a service or system that provides access to the Internet."
+An “interactive computer service” is defined as “any information service, system, or access software provider that provides or enables computer access by multiple users to a computer server, including specifically a service or system that provides access to the Internet.”
 (Emphasis added.)
 47 U.S.C. § 230(f)(2) (2000).
 The definition includes, but is not limited to, Internet providers.
 See Batzel v.
-Smith, 333 F.3d 1018, 1030 (9th Cir.
-2003) (noting that "services providing access to the Internet * * * are only a subset of the services to which the statutory immunity applies," and citing numerous cases applying section 230 to protect interactive computer services that do not provide access to the Internet).
-We reject the suggestion that Intelisoft is not a "provider or user of an interactive computer service" merely because it does not provide Internet access.
-As Barrett offers no other reason to dispute the trial court's finding that Intelisoft is a "provider or user of an interactive computer service," we uphold that finding.
+Smith,

 Barrett’s next argument is that the trial court erred in holding that section 230 insulated Intelisoft from liability for posting Bolen’s articles even though Intelisoft had reason to know that the articles contained defamatory statements.
 Barrett contends that Congress did not intend section 230 to insulate parties who know or have reason to know that the materials they disseminate are defamatory.
 Disagreeing, Intelisoft claims that section 230 precludes liability even when a party disseminates what it knows or has reason to know is defamatory material, provided the material is created by a third party.

-"`Publication' * * * is a word of art, which includes any communication by the defendant to a third person. `Publicity,' on the other hand, means that the matter is made public, by communicating it to the public at large, or to so many persons that the matter must be regarded as substantially certain to become one of public knowledge.
+“ ‘Publication’ *** is a word of art, which includes any communication by the defendant to a third person.
+‘Publicity,’ on the other hand, means that the matter is made public, by communicating it to the public at large, or to so many persons that the matter must be regarded as substantially certain to become one of public knowledge.
 The difference is not one of the means of communication, which may be oral, written or by any other means.
-It is one of a communication that reaches, or is sure to reach, the public."
+It is one of a communication that reaches, or is sure to reach, the public.”
 Restatement (Second) of Torts § 652D, Comment a (1977).

 “[A]n entity that exercises some degree of editorial control over the dissemination of the defamatory material will be generally liable for its publication (i.e., publisher liability).
 A newspaper, for example, may be liable for defamation if a letter to the editor that it publishes contains false and defamatory statements.
 Second, an entity that distributes but does not exercise editorial control over defamatory material may only be liable if such entity knew or had reason to know of the defamation (i.e., distributor liability).
 News vendors, bookstores, and libraries generally qualify for this standard of liability.”
 J. Friedman & F. Buono, Limiting Tort Liability for Online Third-Party Content Under Section 230 of the Communications Act, 52 Fed.
 Comm.
 L.J.
 647, 650-51 (2000).